 —No, you cannot drive home from the hospital

 There are a few simple rules about when you can drive.
 First, if you are taking narcotics, pain pills such as Vicodin, Percocet, Davocet, you should not drive a car.
 If you drive under the influence of these drugs you can be arrested, put in jail, have your license suspended, and may injure yourself or someone else.
 Second, you shouldn’t drive until your reaction time has returned to normal.
 Have you ever been driving along and suddenly notice the person in front of you has stopped?
 You have to slam on your brakes and just avoid rear-ending them.
-Well, imagine if your reaction time is one second off—instead of just "missing" the car in front of you, you now have your engine in your lap.
-If the thought of slamming on your brakes makes your incision hurt, then you shouldn’t be driving.
-Some surgeons want patients to wait two or three weeks, but there are clearly some patients who should wait even longer.
-I had knee surgery in 1989, and my friends tell me it is still too early for me to drive.
+Well, imagine if your reaction time is one second off—instead of just “missing” the car in front of you, you now have your engine in your lap.
+If the thought of slamming on your brakes makes your wound hurt, then you shouldn’t be driving.
+Some weight loss surgeons want patients to wait two or three weeks, but there are clearly those who should wait even longer.
+I had an operation on my knee in 1989, and my friends tell me it is still too early for me to drive.

 What about bathing, swimming, Jacuzzi???

-These are best left up to the surgeon.
-Most surgeons want patients to wait for three weeks before baptism.
+These are best left up to the weight loss surgeon.
+Most want bariatric patients to wait for three weeks before baptism.